 Buyer personas are fictional, generalized representations of your ideal customers.

-They provide insights into your audience’s demographics, psychology, interests, preferences, behaviors, as well as challenges and desired outcomes related to your products or services.
+They provide insights into your audience’s demographics, psychology, interests, preferences, and behaviors, as well as challenges and desired outcomes related to your products or services.

 There are many ways to gather information to build your buyer personas, such as interviewing or surveying your prospects and customers, recruiting interviewees through third-party networks, and through social listening.